Skip to main content

 Overview

 Pronoms is a Python library implementing multiple normalization methods for quantitative proteomics data.
 Each normalization method is encapsulated within modular, reusable classes.
 The library includes visualization capabilities that allow users to easily observe the effects of normalization.
-Some normalization methods, such as VSN normalization, leverage R on the backend for computation.
+All normalization methods are implemented in pure Python (NumPy/SciPy/pandas); pronoms has no R or rpy2 dependency.

 Installation